Avi Controller Sizing

 The following tables show recommended allocations based on each approach.

 The disk space allocated to an Avi Controller that is not used for base processes or analytics is used as follows:

-- Logs: 70 percent of the disk is not used for base processes or analytics
+- Logs: 70 percent of the disk that is not used for base processes or analytics.

-- Metrics: the other 30 percent is not used for base processes or analytics
+- Metrics: the other 30 percent that is not used for base processes or analytics.

 |Disk Allocation based on Disk Space||128 GB||256 GB||512 GB||1 TB|